oh-security/security-decision-engine/README.md

 It does not execute actions.
 It does not modify customer environments.

-This system focuses on decision evaluation.
+This system focuses on decision evaluation only.

-Responsibility Boundary
+## Responsibility Boundary

 This system never executes actions.
-All outputs are non-binding recommendations.
+All outputs are non-binding decision signals.
 Customers remain fully responsible for any execution or remediation.

 This engine:

-evaluates findings against explicit policies
+- evaluates findings against explicit, human-defined policies

-returns recommendations only
+- returns decision signals only

-records why a decision was made
+- records why a decision was made

 This engine never:

-evaluates decisions
+- executes actions

-applies changes
+- applies changes

-performs remediation
+- performs remediation

-modifies infrastructure
+- modifies infrastructure

+## API Boundary

+This system exposes a minimal set of APIs focused solely on decision evaluation and signaling.
+It does not execute, enforce, or apply any security actions.
+All downstream behavior remains the responsibility of the integrator.

-Why No Execution
+## Why No Execution

 Execution introduces:

-legal liability
+- legal liability

-operational risk
+- operational risk

-trust erosion
+- trust erosion

 Therefore, execution is explicitly out of scope.

 This design allows the engine to be:

-safely embedded into any security platform
+- safely embedded into any security platform

-reused across vendors and environments
+- reused across vendors and environments

-evaluated without assuming customer risk
+- evaluated without assuming customer risk

-Decision Semantics
+## Decision Semantics

-A decision represents today’s recommendation for a specific user.
+A decision represents today’s presentation recommendation for a specific user.

 Possible decision types:

-show – surface the finding today
+- show – surface the finding today

-suppress – do not surface today
+- suppress – do not surface today

-snooze – revisit at a future date
+- snooze – revisit at a future date

 A decision typically includes:

-a human-defined policy_id
+- a human-defined policy_id

-a clear reason
+- a clear reason

-a review_at timestamp for re-evaluation
+- a review_at timestamp for re-evaluation

 If no decision is appropriate, the system may return no decision.

 Returning zero decisions is a valid and expected outcome.

-Policy Ownership
+## Policy Ownership

 Policies are:

-defined by humans
+- defined by humans

-owned by customers
+- owned by customers

-interpreted (not created) by this engine
+- interpreted (not created) by this engine

 Policies express intent.
 The engine only evaluates them.

 The system does not infer intent, learn intent, or override intent.

-Audit & Explainability
+## Audit & Explainability

 All decision evaluations can be logged as immutable events.